Are you fascinated by Japanese interiors? You’re not alone.

 4. Neutral Colors

-A neutral color palette in your living room, with shades like white, beige, and grey, helps create a calm and peaceful setting.
-These colors work well together and can make your space feel more open and welcoming.
+A neutral color palette in your living room, featuring white, beige, and grey, creates a calm and peaceful space.

 5. Minimal Décor

-Furniture in a Japanese style living room should be simple and functional.
-Low tables, floor cushions, and streamlined sofas help create a serene atmosphere.
-Choose pieces with clean lines and neutral colors to keep the space open and airy.
+Low tables, floor cushions, and streamlined sofas create a serene atmosphere.
+Select pieces with clean lines and neutral colors to keep the space open and airy.

 6. Shoji Screens

-Installing Shoji screens is a simple DIY project.
-They come in various sizes and designs, so you can pick the one that fits your space best.
-Plus, they’re lightweight and easy to move, giving you flexibility in how you use them.
+Installing Shoji screens is an easy DIY project.
+They come in many sizes and designs, so you can choose what fits your space best.

 7. Tatami Mats